Prakashkumar88/RentoRama/README.md

----
-# RentoRama 🚗

-**RentoRama** is a sleek and modern car rental application that simplifies vehicle rentals.
-Users can effortlessly search, filter, and book cars while enjoying a user-friendly interface.
-The app provides detailed car specifications, a seamless booking experience, and a personalized dashboard.

----

 ## 🌟 Features

 - **Powerful Search and Filter**: Find the perfect car by location, availability, price range, fuel type, and more.